 Do: Use clean, purified water

 Not interested in having a home filter installed?
-Then have bottled water delivered by a Colorado Springs water delivery company and use it strictly for coffee brewing.
-Water companies can deliver filtered or spring water right to your home.
-Using the right type of water will preserve the flavor of your coffee and make it more robust.
-It will also keep the coffee pot cleaner for a longer period.
+Then have bottled water delivered by a Colorado Springs water delivery company and use their product strictly for coffee brewing.
+Water companies can deliver filtered drinking water or spring water right to your home.
+Using the right type of water will preserve the flavor of your coffee and make the taste more robust.
+Clean water will also keep the coffee pot cleaner for a longer period.
 It is a good idea to check your coffee pot every once in a while with a thermometer to make sure the water is hitting the right temperature.
 If not, it is time to give the coffee pot a thorough cleaning.
 For French Presses, check your boiled water with a thermometer and let it brew for only about 2-4 minutes.
 Overextraction or over brewing can result in a bitter flavor.

 Don’t: Use tap water

 When you are getting ready to brew your coffee, use filtered water.
-If you're a Colorado Springs local then you're blessed with quality tap water; however, there are many impurities in tap water that greatly affect the flavor of your coffee.
+If you’re a Colorado Springs local then you’re in range of high-quality tap water; however, there are many impurities in tap water that significantly affect the flavor of your coffee.
 Water filtration systems in Colorado Springs are plentiful, so you will be able to find one that suits your needs.